-This most recent incarnation sees Perplexa evolved into a bizarre, atmospheric creature with cellos for talons and drums for a tongue.
-Jonathan Wald’s oddly lyrical percussion style elevates this underground band’s 4th album to a point of enchantment.
-This is the group’s masterpiece.
+This most recent incarnation sees PeRPLeXa evolved into a bizarre, atmospheric creature with cellos for talons and drums for a tongue.
+Jonathan Wald's oddly lyrical percussion style elevates this underground band's 4th album to a point of enchantment.
+This is the group's masterpiece.
 The music is beautiful, fascinating, bold and complex.
-Perplexa bears its soul with an outside voice, presented as luscious sculptures of progressive, chamber psychedelia.
-The band considers itself an instrumental outfit, where even the vocals that do appear seem to hang in a wordless, exotic ambience.
-“Gone Beyond” is a powerful musical exploration; a passionate creative expression born from the marriage of exhilarating joy and devastating depression, translated into something strange and wondrous and, quite literally, awesome.
+PeRPLeXa bears its soul with an outside voice, presented as luscious sculptures of progressive, chamber psychedelia.
+The band considers itself an instrumental outfit, where even the vocals that do appear seem to hang in a wordless, exotic ambiance.
+"Gone Beyond" is a powerful musical exploration; a passionate creative expression born from the marriage of exhilarating joy and devastating depression, translated into something strange and wondrous and, quite literally, awesome. -Thomas Jones

 Gone, Gone, Gone beyond, gone utterly beyond.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.